Eastern Slavonia, Baranja and Western Syrmia (1995–1998): Local Serb population and Serbs from other parts of Croatia

 The local Serb population did not regard the plans to reunite the region with Croatia with approval.
 At the end of June 1996, NGOs in the region organized a petition that asked that the region remain a special area with independent executive, legislative and judiciary.
 The petition was signed by 50,000 residents of Eastern Slavonia, Baranja and Western Syrmia.
 The petition was then sent to the United Nations.
 In 1997 in Vukovar, protests were organized in which the local population called for the establishment of autonomous Serbian institutions after the completion of reintegration.
 The protests gathered between 5,000 and 12,000 participants.
 At the protests, protesters expressed opposition to the partition of the region in two Croatian counties (Vukovar-Syrmia County and Osijek-Baranja).
-That question was posed in the 1997 Eastern Slavonia integrity referendum in which, according to the Electoral Commission, voter turnout was 77.40%; 99.01% of voters voted for the integrity of the region within Croatia.
+That question was posed in the 1997 Eastern Slavonia integrity referendum in which, according to the Electoral Commission, the voter turnout was 77.40%.
+Reportedly 99.01% or 99.5% of voters voted for the integrity of the region within Croatia.
 Nonetheless, it did not prevent the decision and the region was divided.
 Representatives of United Nations missions in the region said that the referendum was irrelevant because such an option was never considered.